This topic is also covered in a Podcast episode:

 If you are seeking to have your home released as collateral for your SBA loan, you should know the following about SBA loan and lien releases:

-Even if you have been discharged from personal bankruptcy, the lien that your lender has on your home will not be released.
+Even if you have been discharged from personal bankruptcy, you will not automatically receive an SBA lien release on your home.
 This is especially true if there is equity in your home.
 The bank must voluntarily agree to release their mortgage.
 Even if your home has no equity in it, lenders will not release it for free.

-Common questions regarding the release of your home that was pledged as collateral for your SBA loan:
+Common questions regarding the release of collateral for an SBA loan:

 Do I need to submit an SBA Offer In Compromise to have my home released?